refikbakalim/request-tracker/README.md

 - 127.0.0.1:8080/dashboard

 ## More in-depth explanation
-- The decoder that is used to decode the assignment added as "decoder.py"
 - The server checks for requests and write them to logfile.txt with corresponding **response time** and **timestamp**.
 Response times are randomly generated between 0-3 seconds.
 - Producer reads the logfile and sends them through **kafka** to the topic "LogTopic".
 Two things done to reduce the resources to read the logfile.
 First, **python-watchdog** was added so producer only reads logfile when the logfile is modified.
 Second, producer saves the last index it already read so it can start reading further from that index.
 - Consumer takes logs from the "LogTopic" and after connecting to Mongodb, it uploads them to database.